Its nearly 12 months since I first met Sabrina.

 But most importantly of all she is happier, she has dreams and she has hope.

 Just for today.

 That's all any of us can wish for.

 Then the pain got worse again, bringing in more panic.

 A trip to Gozo, total change of enviroment and she is back on it.

-The rollercoaster continues, but she is handling the mind way better now and bouncing back.
+Then the pain comes back, the mind kicks in again and the rollercoaster continues, but she is handling the mind way better now and knows what she has to do.